melroy89/RamBam/README.md

 # RamBam

-Stress test your API/web app/website using massive parallel HTTP requests.
-Which can be triggered remotely.
+RamBam is a stress-test for API/web app/website, using massive parallel HTTP requests (Soon: Triggered remotely).
-Written in C++, using a [Boost Asio](https://boost.org/libs/asio) (which is also written in C++).
+RamBam is written in C++ and using a [Asio](https://think-async.com/Asio/) (also written in C++).

 ## Demo